tymsoncyferki/ItML-p2/readme.md

 # ItML - p2
-Clasterization probelm for patients with heart disease
+Clasterization problem for patients with heart disease